NASA-Planetary-Science/sbpy/docs/sbpy/data/ephem.rst

     2024-07-25 00:00:00.000 22:23:58.60 -13:03:20.0 3.245 2.331   9.2      149.1 21.0         42.17     251.1
     2024-07-26 00:00:00.000 22:22:52.60 -13:08:49.0  3.25 2.329   8.9      150.3 21.0         42.77     251.2
     2024-07-27 00:00:00.000 22:21:45.60 -13:14:21.0 3.256 2.327   8.5      151.6 21.0         43.34     251.3

-Alternatively, the script may be run via ``python3 -m sbpy.data.ephem``.